 These factors plus others can have a significant effect on the value of your car, and you will need to factor these in when you are trying to determine the value of your vehicle.
-Alternatively, you can get car valuations with instant cash quotes from Sell My Car, and use this as a guide price.

 Cleaning Your Vehicle

 If you are selling your car privately, then you will want to make sure that it is beautiful and clean when people come around to view it with the intent of purchasing your vehicle.
-However, when you are selling your car to a dealer or car buying company, whether there is some dirt on the inside or out will have no bearing on the price that they offer you.
+However, when you want to sell your car to a dealer or car buying company, whether there is some dirt on the inside or out will have no bearing on the price that they offer you.
 There is no need to spend money on an expensive car service if it is not going to make it easier to sell.

 Forgetting The Paperwork

 If you have missing paperwork, then this can cause you problems and ultimately affect the value of your car.
 Any potential buyer, including dealers and car buying companies, will offer you more money for a car that has a full-service history, as opposed to one without a full documented history.
-Make sure that you have all of your paperwork in order before trying to sell your car and you will help to maximise the value of your vehicle.
+Make sure that you have all of your paperwork in order before trying to sell your car and you will help to maximize the value of your vehicle.